PKUFlyingPig/Self-learning-Computer-Science/README.md

 | ------------------------------------------------------------ | -------- | ------------------------------------------------------------ | ----------------------------- |
 | [Princeton: Algorithms I](https://www.coursera.org/learn/algorithms-part1) & [Princeton: Algorithms II](https://www.coursera.org/learn/algorithms-part2/home/welcome) | Java     | [Completed](https://github.com/PKUFlyingPig/Princeton-Algorithm) | 🌟🌟🌟(not hard, but code heavy) |

-These two courses are the most great algorithm courses I found in coursera.
+These two courses are the greatest algorithm courses I found in coursera.

 Do you often forget how to implement a specific algorithms?